 Elon University seeks to encourage students to be civically and politically aware and involved, and supports a vibrant environment where students express their views openly on any part of the campus.
 The university requires that activities and events be registered to ensure safety and the orderly functioning of the university, but does not censor or marginalize any group or point of view.
 In exercising their free speech rights, University community members assume responsibility for the consequences of their actions and do not represent the university.
 All forms of speech/protest must adhere to state and federal laws, as well as the university honor code, and must not interfere with the normal operations of the university.
 Please refer to the Civic Engagement website at http://www.elon.edu/e-web/students/civic_engagement/ for the university’s statements and guidelines for Campus Events, Demonstrations, and Student Protests.
 More detailed policies are found within the Student Handbook, but a brief summary of policies approved by the Student Life Committee is presented here.

-To provide a convenient and visible location for spontaneous student activism and civic engagement activities/programs on campus, the Speakers’ Corner area designated by a sign in front of the Moseley Center is designated for individual students or student groups.
+To provide a convenient and visible location for spontaneous student activism and civic engagement activities/programs on campus, the Speakers’ Corner area designated by a sign in front of the Moseley Center is designated for individual students or small student groups.
 Activities in this location that meet the following criteria are not required to be registered:

 No persons involved from outside the university.

 Does not damage property (including the lawn itself)